-Earth Month Challenge: Can You Take One "Green" Action Every Day This Earth Month?
+Earth Month Challenge: Take One "Green" Action Every Day This Earth Month

 Every April 22nd, people around the world celebrate Earth Day.
 Earth Day is all about taking action to protect the world we play in.
 But as the years roll by, the toll we’re taking on the planet grows worse, which is pushing more and more people to allocate an entire month of positive action for the planet as opposed to just a single day.
 While we believe that every day is Earth Day, we want to challenge ourselves, and all of you, to do something for the Earth every single day for the month of April.
 Here’s a list of one thing to do every day for Earth Month.

 Start off your month of activism off with some democratic action.
 Get in touch with your local political representatives and demand action on climate change, pollution, and whatever local environmental issues your community faces.